Johuqui/Johuqui/README.md

 - 👀 I’m interested in new projects related btc and cryptos.
 - 🌱 I’m currently learning phyton and blockchain.
 - 💞️ I’m looking to collaborate on any free project that wants a need member :)
-- 📫 How to reach me: joshue.huamani@gmail.com
+- 📫 Can reach me at joshue.huamani@gmail.com

 <!---
 Johuqui/Johuqui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.